Think3D: Thinking with Space for Spatial Reasoning: Conclusion

 \section{Conclusion}

-We introduce Think3D, a framework that enables VLM-based agents to actively reason in 3D space rather than rely on passive 2D perception.
-By interacting with reconstructed point clouds via an augmented 3D manipulation toolkit and iteratively exploring the scene, Think3D yields much deeper and more consistent spatial understanding.
-Our RL-enhanced variant further learns efficient exploration strategies, allowing smaller VLMs to approach the behavior and performance of large proprietary systems.
-Experiments on BLINK, MindCube, and VSI-Bench confirm strong gains and cross-benchmark generalization.
-Overall, Think3D shows that explicit 3D interaction is a promising path toward authentic spatial reasoning in VLMs.
+We introduce Think3D, a framework that lets VLM agents actively reason in 3D rather than rely on passive 2D perception.
+By iteratively exploring reconstructed point clouds with a 3D manipulation toolkit, Think3D achieves deeper and more consistent spatial understanding.
+Its RL-enhanced variant~(Qwen-4B-VL\textsubscript{T3RL}) learns efficient exploration, enabling smaller VLMs to approach the behavior and performance of large proprietary models.
+Experiments on BLINK, MindCube, and VSI-Bench-Tiny show strong gains and cross-benchmark generalization.
+Overall, Think3D suggests explicit 3D interaction as a promising route to genuine spatial reasoning in VLMs.